Skip to main content

 After a successful verification, the last step in the tool's life-cycle can begin, installation.
 Depending on the type of download, the installation process may differ.
 For archives, we unpack the tool to ~/.proto/tools/<name>/<version>.
 In the future, we'll support building from source.

-From here, we make these tools globally available by prepending ~/.proto/bin to PATH (typically as part of your shell profile).
-Continue reading for more about this bin folder.
+From here, we make these tools globally available by prepending ~/.proto/shims and ~/.proto/bin to PATH (typically as part of your shell profile).
+Continue reading for more about these folders.

 Shims